froz9/MolNetEnhancerMod/README.md

 ### [B. For Map chemical class information using Classyfire to mass spectral molecular networks](https://github.com/froz9/MolNetEnhancerMod/tree/main?tab=readme-ov-file#b-for-map-chemical-class-information-using-classyfire-to-mass-spectral-molecular-networks-1)

-## A. For Map chemical class information using NPClassifier to mass spectral molecular networks
-This script is a modification of the original [MolNetEnhancer](https://www.mdpi.com/2218-1989/9/7/144) workflow published by Madeleine Ernst.
-This version assigns chemical class annotations using [NPClassifier](https://pubs.acs.org/doi/10.1021/acs.jnatprod.1c00399).

-### To map chemical class information to a mass spectral molecular network, you need to:
+## To map chemical class information to a mass spectral molecular network, you need to:

 - Create a molecular network using the [classical](https://ccms-ucsd.github.io/GNPSDocumentation/quickstart/) or [feature-based](https://ccms-ucsd.github.io/GNPSDocumentation/featurebasedmolecularnetworking/) workflow through the Global Natural Products Social Molecular Networking (GNPS) platform
 - Perform in silico structure annotation using Network Annotation Propagation (NAP), DEREPLICATOR, or another tool of preference for in silico structure annotation

 Then execute the code in [MolNenEnhancerMod_NPC.R](https://github.com/froz9/MolNetEnhancerMod/blob/main/MolNenEnhancerMod_NPC.R) line by line.
-#### Disclaimer: Currently, the code only works with Feature Base Molecular Networking and NAP.
+### Disclaimer: Currently, the code only works with Feature Base Molecular Networking and NAP.
 DEREPLICATOR will be added soon.

+## A. For Map chemical class information using NPClassifier to mass spectral molecular networks
+This script is a modification of the original [MolNetEnhancer](https://www.mdpi.com/2218-1989/9/7/144) workflow published by Madeleine Ernst.
+This version assigns chemical class annotations using [NPClassifier](https://pubs.acs.org/doi/10.1021/acs.jnatprod.1c00399).

  The only things that you need to replace are:

 1. Your GNPS Job ID